tuannpa/aspire-code-challenge/README.md

 - POST /register : Create a new user and also provide a token.

+    + Body: x-www-form-urlencoded

+    + name: Tuan, email: npatuan.uit@gmail.com, password: test, password_confirmation: test

 - POST /login : Authenticate a user created from the registration API above.
-Consume the token provided from registration API to generate access token for the given user.
+Generate access token for the given user.
+Use this access token to use the APIs below.

+    + Body: x-www-form-urlencoded

+    + email: npatuan.uit@gmail.com, password: test

 2. Customer API: